Best VR headsets in Australia

 Price (RRP): $479 for the 64GB model | $639 for the 256GB modelBuy at Amazon

 Why we chose it

 The Oculus Quest is far and away the best standalone VR headset.
 It sits on 4.8 stars from more than 5,000 Google reviews and has secured countless accolades from professional critics.
 The bad news: it's officially discontinued.
-The good news: Oculus has just announced the Quest 2 for this year and pre-orders are open now.
+The good news: Oculus released the Quest 2 earlier this year.

 Quest headsets are as close as VR gets to being convenient: no wires and clutter, no cameras to configure and no expensive PCs or consoles to maintain.
 This might seem like a trivial concern, but, speaking from a lot of personal experience, the single biggest barrier to using VR regularly is the hassle of setting it up each night.

 The Quest 2 improves upon the specs of the original, with 1832x1920 pixels per eye (up from 1440x1600), and a 90Hz refresh rate (up from 72Hz).
 It still isn't as powerful as Oculus's premium Rift S but that requires a beefy gaming PC to operate.
 However, the Quest 2 can be given a bit more grunt via the "Quest Link" function, which allows you to tether it to a PC, which then lets you play more graphically demanding games, making the experience more comparable with the Rift S.

 For more information, check out our full review of the Oculus Quest 2.

 - Relatively cheap

 - Good exclusive games line-up